PfGAnalytics/Wellbeing-Dashboard/README.md

 The `indicatorPerformance()` function obtains the data values for each indicator from the Data Portal.
 It then uses the properties `base_year`, `ci` and `improvement` for each indicator found in [`domains_data.js`](scripts/domains_data.js) to determine performance.
 There is more information on how each of these properties should be defined in the annotations in this script.

+### How do we set up data downloads for new indicators and subpopulations?

+There is no additional process other than the process for adding a new indicator.
+Data downloads are automatically rendered so long as the indicator is on the dashboard and the subpopulation is listed in `eq_groups.js`.

 ### How do we update the accordion boxes on home page and how to include hyperlink functionality if needed?
 Updating the 'populateInfoBoxes' in the [`data_functions.js`](scripts/data_functions.js) script.
 This function takes two arrays:
 - An array of accordion titles/questions